 - Eckhart Tolle – Through the Open Door.
 I don’t actually that care much for his famous books, though I rather like this audiotalk.
 It’s not free, but here’s a link as it’s hard to find.

 - I’ve also heard great things about Mooji, Gangaji and Rupert Spira, among others.

 Similar to Adyashanti & the nondual teachers, Zen offers a very earthy and simple counterpoint to Vipassana.
-Although, while I still study in this tradition, it’s so hard to capture in written word as “Zen” could almost be literally translated as non-intellectual presence.
-I didn’t get Zen until I lived at a Zen Center, and you kinda just have to immerse yourself in it for a while.
+Although, while I still study in this tradition, it’s so hard to capture in written word, as “Zen” could almost be literally translated as non-intellectual presence.
+I didn’t truly “get” Zen until I lived at a Zen Center, and one often just have to immerse themselves in it for a while.
 However, this timeless book comes close: